Master of Pharmacy (MPharm)

 - Students on the MPharm programme must complete the Disclosure and Barring Service (DBS) check as part of the fitness to practise and admission process.
 This is currently charged at £53.

 - We ask that all students purchase lab coats, safety glasses and a notebook at a cost price of £18.

 - Our students use an 'audience-response' device to enable them to participate at lectures and workshops for which we charge a £35 refundable deposit.

 MPharm course code is B230

-Please note the institution code for Medway School of Pharmacy is M62 (University of Kent and University of Greenwich have different institution codes).
+Please note the institution code to apply to the Medway School of Pharmacy is K24.

 Innovative new teaching facilities including clinical skills laboratory, an extensive network of teacher practitioners (seconded at least two days per week), leading edge research academics, and a programme which is based on a three-pronged thematic model integrated around selected body systems.